quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK frames with other frames when possible.

-To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK Blocks it sends.
+To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK Ranges it sends.
 A receiver can do this even without receiving acknowledgment of its ACK frames, with the knowledge this could cause the sender to unnecessarily retransmit some data.
 Standard QUIC {{QUIC-RECOVERY}}
 algorithms declare packets lost after sufficiently newer packets are